 Fatherhood is a chaotic juggling act where you’re an entertainer, a disciplinarian, a therapist, a hotel concierge, and wear a thousand other hats as the situation demands.
 Few accomplish this with the dedication and energy of Steve Martin’s Gil Buckman in Parenthood.

 And few movies better capture the terror, heartache, and sheer joy of being a father as Gil deals with an unexpected pregnancy, financial issues, his son’s emotional problems, a troubled relationship with his own father, and his daughter dating Keanu Reeves.

 John McClane—Die Hard

 Sure, Bruce Willis’ John McClane doesn’t get a ton of face time with his kids.
 That happens when they live on one coast and you live on the other.
-He doesn’t even get to see them all that much during Die Hard.
+He doesn’t even see them all that much during Die Hard.
 But the whole premise of the movie is that he just wants to spend Christmas with his family.

 Only his plans get derailed when a crew of international thieves shows up and he has to save the day.
 Everything he does, from swinging off the top of Nakatomi Plaza to walking across broken glass, he does because he wants to see his family.
 That’s dedication.

 Your dad may be pretty cool, but odds are he’s not cooler than Indiana Jones’s father.
 Not only does James Bond himself, Sean Connery, play Henry Jones Sr., but he gets to hang out with Indy, go on adventures, fight Nazis, travel the world, and find the Holy Grail.